LeBron ‘Unhappy’ In Cleveland, Golden State May Get Opportunity To Pitch Offer To James

 If everything falls into place, the Warriors could end up with three former MVPs in Stephen Curry, Durant, and James.
 The problem here is that the Warriors will only be able to offer the minimum for its second unit and reserves.
 To keep the bench competitive, the Warriors will need to sign veterans who are hoping to win a championship before they retire.

 The main reason why James would entertain any pitch from the Warriors is because of due diligence and respect.
-The Warriors are arguably the best team in the NBA right now and free-agents often include such in their list of teams to visit.
+The Warriors are arguably the best team in the NBA right now, and free-agents often include the top basketball organizations on their list of teams to visit.
 Also, LeBron has no qualms about joining a super team.
 Remember, James signed with Miami to form the Big Three with Dwyane Wade and Chris Bosh before returning to a Cleveland team that already had Kyrie Irving and Kevin Love.

 Another reason why people think LeBron is supposedly looking to sign elsewhere is that James is “unhappy” in Cleveland, as reported by OnSmash.
 Jalen Rose explained on NBA Countdown that clues pointing to an “unhappy” LeBron include a cryptic post supposedly calling out someone for being “lazy,” which James thought was “disrespectful.”